Backpacker's guide to the West Coast

 By Jessica Wilkinson

-WA is filled with a pretty diverse range of delights.
+Western Australia is filled with a pretty diverse range of delights.
 Probs because it’s so big.
-But the best part is that you can experience most of it for less than AUD$20. to experience.
+But the best part is that you can experience most of it for less than AUD$20.
 From a badd-ass cliff overhang platform to a huge outback moonscape, here are our top picks.

 Why: Because walking through these dandelion yellow, limestone spires is like walking on the moon.
 Epic.